Skip to content

 </script>

-<script defer src="https://kitbase.dev/lite.js"></script>
+<script defer src="https://kitbase.example.com/lite.js"></script>

 TIP